duncanberger/PZQ_POPGEN/Figures/supplementary_figure_7.md

-## Supplementary Figure 7: Inference of demographic history using SMC++ for *Schistosoma mansoni* subpopulations
+# Supplementary Figure 7: Inference of demographic history using SMC++ for *Schistosoma mansoni* subpopulations.
 # Setup <a name="setup"></a>
 ```{r}
 # Load required packages